 11. Shipping rates and times: Indicate your normal shipment turnaround time, the prices you ask for shipping, and the mean delivery date.

-12. Returns and exchanges: Clearly specify who is responsible for return delivery charges and other terms and conditions.
+12. Returns and exchanges: It specifies who is responsible for return delivery charges and other terms and conditions.

 14. User-friendly navigation: The categories on your e-commerce website facilitate the navigation of your site’s content.
 The majority of systems let the creation of a primary menu bar, footer menus, and often column menus.
 Explore to determine the optimal mix for your merchandise collection and material.